 Founders Backstory-Initial Pitch

 When Vanessa became a mother, she used to spend her time gardening.
 Later on, she thought traditional gardening products were not safe to use because of their toxic chemicals.
 She couldn’t take this for granted because it was not safe for her child and pet, too, when they played in the garden.
-Therefore, she made up her mind to make chemical-free gardening products, particularly for families having children and pets.
-Hence, she founded the company Arber, which offers a streamlined of organic, non-toxic plant care products.
+Therefore, she made up her mind to make chemical-free gardening products, particularly for families with children and pets.
+Hence, she founded the company Arber, which offers streamlined organic, non-toxic plant care products.

 Queries, Shark’s Response, & Final Deal

-Sharks asked various questionnaires about Arber’s products.
+Sharks asked various questions about Arber’s products.
 They were interested to know about the efficiency of these products.
-They talk about how these products are different from other gardening products, how these products are formed, etc. They also question the cost of the product and what about market demand, how Arber teaches people about these chemical free products.
+They talk about how these products are different from other gardening products, how these products are formed, etc. They also question the cost of the product and what market demand, how Arber teaches people about these chemical free products.

 Also, they were interested to know about the company’s financial health and if they give funds to Arber, what changes and facilities will it make for other people.

-The discussion revealed a division in the Shark’s perspectives.
-While they appreciate the potential of Arber’s products, concerns about profitability and the complexity of educating consumers.Moreove dawson also elaborated that Arber;s market position is well and the company had generated $2.7 million in revenue in the previous year and projected $4.5 million for the current year.
+The discussion revealed a division in the Sharks’ perspectives.
+While they appreciate the potential of Arber’s products, concerns about profitability and the complexity of educating consumers.
+Moreover, Dawson also elaborated that Arber’s market position is well, and the company had generated $2.7 million in revenue in the previous year and projected $4.5 million for the current year.

-Lori Greiner, Nelson, John, and Cuban all decided to pass on the opportunity because of various reasons such as market demand and doubt about the company’s growth potential.
-Kelvin offered $500,000 for a 5% stake + a royalty of $1 per unit (until $1.5M is paid back) for which Dawson encountered 50 cents per unit royalty.
+Lori Greiner, Nelson, John, and Cuban all decided to pass on the opportunity because of various reasons, such as market demand and doubt about the company’s growth potential.
+Kevin offered $500,000 for a 5% stake + a royalty of $1 per unit (until $1.5M is paid back) for which Dawson encountered 50 cents per unit royalty.
 After further discussions and negotiations, Dawson decided not to accept his offer, leading to no deal being finalized.

 What Went Wrong With Arber On Shark Tank?